cozy/cozy.github.io/src/tutorials/data/queries.md

 }
 ```

-The `_id` and `_rev` fields are mandatory for each document and automatically handled by CouchDB, so the developers don’t have to worry about. `_id` is the unique identifier of the document while `_rev` is the version number, incremented for each update.
+The `_id` and `_rev` fields are mandatory for each document and automatically handled by CouchDB, so the developers don’t have to worry about them. `_id` is the unique identifier of the document while `_rev` is the version number, incremented for each update.
 See [here](./advanced.md#revisions) to know more about the revision system.

 Any field can be specified in a CouchDB document (except for fields starting with a `_`, that are reserved), as long as the JSON is valid and the type is [supported](https://docs.couchdb.org/en/stable/api/basics.html#json-basics), i.e. Array, Object, String, Number, Boolean.

-CouchDB comes with two queries system to retrieve documents:
+CouchDB comes with two query systems to retrieve documents:

 1. [Mango queries](https://docs.couchdb.org/en/2.3.1/api/database/find.html), a declarative JSON syntax
-2. [Views](https://docs.couchdb.org/en/2.3.1/api/ddoc/views.html), to run arbitrally complex map-reduce functions
+2. [Views](https://docs.couchdb.org/en/2.3.1/api/ddoc/views.html), to run arbitrary complex map-reduce functions

 In Cozy, we chose to support the simpler and more efficient Mango system by default, even though views are used in specific cases.

 ℹ️  CouchDB is an HTTP server.
-Therefore, all the requests made to the database must be expressed as HTTP requests and any HTTP client can actually be used to directly query CouchDB ([curl](https://curl.haxx.se/), [request](https://github.com/request/request), [Insomnia](https://insomnia.rest/) to name a few).
+Therefore, all the requests made to the database must be expressed as HTTP requests.
+Any HTTP client can be used to directly query CouchDB ([curl](https://curl.haxx.se/), [request](https://github.com/request/request), [Insomnia](https://insomnia.rest/) to name a few).
 In Cozy, the back-end server, [cozy-stack](https://docs.cozy.io/en/cozy-stack/), communicates with CouchDB.

 ℹ️ In CouchDB, you organize data in DocTypes, a data structure meant to group documents together.
 All documents with the same DocType are stored in a dedicated database.
 Thus, each database has its own documents and indexes: when performing a query, one must indicates the target database; there is no cross-databases queries capability in CouchDB, altough there is a [relationship](https://docs.cozy.io/en/cozy-doctypes/docs/#relationships) query system to overcome this.
 See [here](./doctypes.md) for the DocTypes documentation.

 ## Mango queries